wheissmd/FrameTool/README.md

 ## System Requirements

 - Currently supports **Apple Silicon Macs only**
-- **16GB RAM recommended**, especially for longer videos (due to frame preloading and multithreaded processing)
+- **16GB RAM recommended**, especially for longer videos and when utilizing mutlithreading
+- macOS Sequoia 15.1 or newer (for v0.0.2, v0.0.1 might work on earlier OS versions)

 The FrameTool is built in **pure Python**, so it may be possible to run it on **Intel-based Macs** by:
 - Installing an Intel-compatible standalone Python build within the app's directory